 It’s Better If They Don’t Know You

-Don’t let previous matchups between teams pitted at one another cloud your judgment too much.
-There is little to suggest it means anything for a major underdog’s likelihood to David a Golliath.
+Don’t let previous matchups between teams pitted against one another cloud your judgment too much.
+There is little to suggest it means anything for a major underdog’s likelihood to slay a Goliath.

 It was a different story for the 2021-22 Niners.
 They surrendered to Green Bay by two points in Week 3, but that outcome didn’t impact their joint reintroduction in the playoffs.